bennywwg/graph/README.md

 - [X] `is_strongly_connected(G)` - Run `tarjan_scc(G)` and check if there is only one cluster
 - [X] `cycles(G)` - Run `tarjan_scc(G)` and check if there are no clusters
 - [X] `get_random(n, m, Gv, Ge)` - Generate a random graph with `|V|=n, |E|=m`, with generator functions

+### `VRef` and `ERef`
+`VRef` and `ERef` are essentially handles to vertices and edges that can be derefenced to access the underlying `VT` and `ET` user data objects. `VRef`s and `ERef`s are **valid for as long as they are present in their owning graph**.
+This means the owning graph can be modified without invalidating references.
+They are invalidated when removed from the graph, or when the owning graph is destructed.
+Derefencing them after they are invalidated is undefined behavior.